smartcontractkit/documentation/src/pages/chainlink-nodes/contracts/operator.md

 function acceptOwnableContracts(address[] ownable) public
 ```

 Accept the ownership of an ownable contract.
-This is primarily intended for Authorized Forwarders but could possibly be extended to work with future contracts.
+This is primarily intended for authorized forwarders but could possibly be extended to work with future contracts.
 Emits [OwnableContractAccepted](#ownablecontractaccepted) event.

 _Must be the pending owner on the contract_